wiredrelations/wired-relations-api-docs/README.md

 # Graph QL

-TODO: graphiql and schema browsing has been disabled for the prod environment -why?
-And shouldn't we enable that?

-The GraphQL schema is available at https://x.wiredrelations.dk/graphql2-service/graphql/schema
+The GraphQL schema is available at https://apidemo.wiredrelations.com/graphql2-service/graphql/schema

 You can use GraphiQL to browse the schema and access the API.
-It is available here: [GraphiQL](https://x.wiredrelations.dk/graphql2-service/graphiql?path=/graphql2-service/graphql&wsPath=/graphql2-service/websocket)
+It is available here: [GraphiQL](https://apidemo.wiredrelations.com/graphql2-service/graphiql?path=/graphql2-service/graphql&wsPath=/graphql2-service/websocket)